 Hisui from Wish is one of this in the CD drama.
 Only... uh, Hisui is genderless.
 After awakening, Kohaku tries to become one to help Hisui in homemaking.Kikuko Inoue count: 3

-Hinata Hyuuga who not only looks the part (especially after the time skip with her long black hair) but is also exceptionally kind, polite, soft-spoken and devoted to Naruto and her friends.
+Hinata Hyuuga who not only looks the part (especially after the time skip with her long black hair) but is also exceptionally kind, polite, soft-spoken and devoted to Naruto.
 The inner iron, while always present, takes a while to manifest and when it does it is amazing.
-She does a better job beating down PAIN then jounin and fought him in the first place for the sole purpose of freeing Naruto; she knew her own death was the most likely outcome.
+She stepped out against Pain because of her love for Naruto, even though she knew her own death was the most likely outcome.

 Haku is a rare male case of this trope.
 He's a kind, soft-spoken, androgynous (if not outright feminine-looking) boy who probably has some significant domestic ability aside from that which we see onscreen (the herb-picking).
 He bows to Zabuza's authority but retains that hint of steel the article talks about...when it comes to protecting Zabuza.